ashwin153/caustic/README.md

 distributed systems are forced to rely *explicitly* on unintuitive, error-prone synchronization mechanisms like [distributed locks][8] to safely coordinate concurrent actions across a cluster.

-Caustic is a robust, transactional programming language for architecting distributed systems.
+Caustic is a robust, transactional programming language for building safe distributed systems.
 Programs written in Caustic may be distributed arbitrarily, but they will *always* operate safely on data stored within *any* transactional key-value store without *any* explicit synchronization.